 Below are the samples which you can test before purchasing.

-Note: Chrome (mobile) browser cannot download these files.
-Use any other browsers instead.
+Note: Chrome (mobile) & Safari browsers cannot download these files.
+Use any other browsers (ex- firefox) instead.